samsonweiner/CNAsim/README.md

    `-E2, --error-rate-2` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The error rate used for adding random jitter in the copy number profiles.
 Default: 0

 * Commands for generating sequencing read data.
-When generating reads for an observed cell's genome, the genome is divided into non-overlapping windows with length given by -W. Hippo then makes a system call to *dwgsim* to generate reads for each window independently, allowing for varying read counts.
+When generating reads for an observed cell's genome, the genome is divided into non-overlapping windows with length given by -W. CNAsim then makes a system call to *dwgsim* to generate reads for each window independently, allowing for varying read counts.
 The average read depth across the entire genome is given by -C, and is used to compute the expected read count of each window.
 The -I parameter controls at what interval a window draws an independent read depth from the coverage distribution.
 The read depths of windows inbetween each interval are smoothed out.
 Basically, smaller intervals results in more peaks and troughs, while larger intervals results in fewer peaks and troughs.
 The degree of read depth non-uniformity is given by a point on the lorenz curve, which can measure a wide variety of single-cell sequencing technologies.
 Generating whole genome read data can require a lot of computational resources, so there is the option to parallelize this step.
 This is recommended for larger datasets.

    `-C, --coverage` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Sequencing coverage across the entire genome.
 Default: 0.1